glowen18/Dodge_Ball/README.md

 _Installation Instructions_

-1. Go to my github at https://github.com/glowen18/glowen18
-2. Clone the repository.
+1. Clone this repository.
-3. Open the index.html in the browser.
+2. Open the index.html in the browser.
-4. Enjoy!
+3. Enjoy!

 _Links_